The Best Plus-Size Jackets (& Shackets) At Every Price Point

 Fall gets a lot of love on social media: The pumpkins!
 The special coffee drinks!
 The leaf-peeping!
 But the fashions are no small part of why it's such a beloved time of year.

-The heat fades, and a chill arrives in its place, and we get to explore a whole section of our wardrobe that was boxed up way back in the spring: outerwear.
+The heat fades, a chill arrives in its place, and we get to explore a whole section of our wardrobe that was boxed up way back in the spring: outerwear.

-The heat fades, and a chill arrives in its place, and we get to explore a whole section of our wardrobe that was boxed up way back in the spring: outerwear.
+The heat fades, a chill arrives in its place, and we get to explore a whole section of our wardrobe that was boxed up way back in the spring: outerwear.

 For me, autumn is the season for jackets and shackets.
 Layers are essential during this time of year, and lightweight jackets add way more than just warmth.
 Many can later be worn under heavier coats when the temperature drops, making them far more than just a transitional garment.
 That's especially true for shackets.